Empowering Graph Representation Learning with Test-Time Graph Transformation: Methodology

 \begin{theorem} Assume that the augmentation function $\mathcal{A}(\cdot)$ generates a data view of the same class for the test nodes and the node classes are balanced.
 Assume for each class, the mean of the representations obtained from ${Z}$ and $\hat{Z}$ are the same.
 Minimizing the first term in Eq.~(\ref{eq:contrast}) is approximately minimizing the class-conditional entropy $H({ Z}|{Y})$ between features $Z$ and labels $Y$. \end{theorem}

 The proof can be found in Appendix~\ref{app:thereom2}.
-Theorem 2 indicates that minimizing the first term in Eq.~(\ref{eq:contrast}) will minimize $H(Z|Y)$, which encourages high intra-class compactness, i.e., learning a low-entropy cluster in the embedded space for each class.
-However, we note that only optimizing this term can result in collapse (mapping all data points to a single point in the embedded space), which stresses the necessity of the second term in Eq.~(\ref{eq:contrast}).
+Theorem 2 indicates that minimizing the first term in Eq.~(\ref{eq:contrast}) will approximately minimize $H(Z|Y)$, which encourages high intra-class compactness, i.e., learning a low-entropy cluster in the embedded space for each class. {Notably, $H(Z|Y)$ can be rewritten as $H(Z|Y)=H(Z)-I(Z,Y)$.
+It indicates that minimizing Eq.~(\ref{eq:contrast}) can also help promote $I(Z,Y)$, the mutual information between the hidden representation and downstream class.} However, we note that only optimizing this term can result in collapse (mapping all data points to a single point in the embedded space), which stresses the necessity of the second term in Eq.~(\ref{eq:contrast}).

 Next, we use an illustrative example to show that adapting data at test-time can be more useful than adapting model in some cases.
 Given test samples $\{{\bf x}_i|i=1,\ldots,K\}$, we consider a linearized GNN $f_\theta$ which first performs aggregation through a function $\text{Agg}(\cdot,\cdot)$ and then transforms the aggregated features via a function $\text{Trans}(\cdot)$.
 Hence, only the function $\text{Trans}(\cdot)$ is parameterized by $\theta$.